Was Entropy Conserved between BBN and Recombination?: Introduction

-If the hidden sector was originally in kinetic equilibrium with the visible sector of Standard Model particles and then decoupled while all the Standard Model was still relativistic, the temperature of the hidden sector would be colder than that of the visible sector.
-Then, a hidden sector particle with a mass of $ m < \SI{1}{MeV}$ would be non-relativistic by the end of BBN \textit{and} be light enough such that any entropy injection from the decay would not result in photodisintegration.
-It is also possible that the hidden sector was never in kinetic equilibrium with the Standard Model.
-We assume the hidden sector to be sufficiently cold such that the decaying particle is non-relativistic throughout BBN.
+If the hidden sector was originally in kinetic equilibrium with the Standard Model particles and then decoupled while all of the Standard Model particles were relativistic, the hidden sector could be significantly colder than the visible sector.
+For example, \mbox{$T_{\mathrm{HS}}/T_{\mathrm{SM}} \approx 0.465$} when \mbox{$T_{\mathrm{SM}} = \SI{1}{MeV}$} if the $Y$ particles are the only relativistic component of the hidden sector at decoupling.
+In this case, a hidden sector boson with a mass of \mbox{$\SI{1.3}{MeV} \lesssim m < \SI{3.2}{MeV}$} would be non-relativistic at proton-neutron freeze-out \textit{and} be light enough such that any entropy injection from the decay would not result in photodisintegration of beryllium.
+It is also possible that the hidden sector was never in kinetic equilibrium with the Standard Model, in which case the hidden sector could be arbitrarily cold.
+We assume the hidden sector to be sufficiently cold such that the decaying particle is non-relativistic by neutron-proton freeze-out.
+Under this assumption, our calculations do not depend on the specific mass of the decaying particle.

 To constrain a generic decaying particle we employ \textit{Planck} measurements of the CMB temperature and polarization anisotropies \cite{planck_collaboration_planck_2020}, the most recent measurement of the primordial deuterium abundance \cite{cooke_one_2018}, and the COBE/FIRAS limit on spectral distortions \cite{mather_measurement_1994,fixsen_cosmic_1996}.
 Entropy injection before recombination will alter the effective number of relativistic species, $\Neff$, resulting in a change in the expansion rate.
 Alterations to the pre-recombination expansion history may be constrained by observations of CMB anisotropies \cite{samsing_model_2012}.
 Specifically, altering the expansion rate via $\Neff$ affects the amplitude of small scale perturbations \cite{hou_how_2013,planck_collaboration_planck_2014} and introduces a phase shift to the baryon-photon acoustic oscillations \citep{bashinsky_signatures_2004, follin_first_2015,baumann_phases_2016}.
 Observations of the primordial deuterium abundance are an excellent way to provide additional constraining power on nonstandard models, with measurements now reaching 1\% precision \cite{cooke_one_2018}.
 Finally, scenarios that inject photons before recombination may be constrained by CMB spectral distortions \cite{chluba_teasing_2014, lucca_synergy_2020, bolliet_spectral_2021}.